Joaquin121121/LockIn/README.md

 ## Usage

 1. Select a timer mode: Lock In, Small Break, or Long Break
-2. Press the START button to begin the timer (a sound will play when starting Lock In mode)
+2. Start/stop the timer:
+   - Click the START/PAUSE button or
+   - Press the **spacebar** key (keyboard shortcut)
 3. The timer will countdown to zero and play a notification sound when complete
 4. For Lock In timers, you have several options:
    - Let the timer continue running in overtime mode to track additional work time